LispCookbook/cl-cookbook/process.md

       (decf (:balance account) amount))
 ~~~

-And we have a simple client which apparently does not believe in any form of synchronisation:
+And we have a simple client which apparently does not believe in any form of synchronization:

 ~~~lisp
     (defparameter *rich*